-- 1 Carefully slide the new power supply/cooling fan module approximately two-thirds of the way into the empty bay. - 2 Gently push the module all the way to the back of the bay until it is firmly seated in the backplane connector.

-The power supply is seated when its front plate is even with the front plate of the adjacent power supply.

-NOTE: If the enclosure is powered on, all power supply LEDs (see Figure 1-8) remain off until you connect the AC power cable to the power supply and turn on the on/off switch.

-- Tighten the two captive screws to secure the new power supply/cooling fan module in the bay. - Connect the AC power cable to the new power supply and to an electrical outlet. - Turn on the on/off switch on the new power supply.
+- 1 Carefully slide the new power supply/cooling fan module approximately two-thirds of the way into the empty bay. - 2 Gently push the module all the way to the back of the bay until it is firmly seated in the backplane connector. - NOTE: If the enclosure is powered on, all power supply LEDs (see Figure 1-7) remain off until you connect the AC power cable to the power supply and turn on the on/off switch. - 3 Connect the AC power cable to the new power supply and to an electrical outlet. - 4 Turn on the on/off switch on the new power supply.